MiSTer-devel/Minimig-AGA_MiSTer/README.md

 **Note: RTG outputs to HDMI primarily as it uses scaler.**
 If you want to see RTG video on VGA output, then set vga_scaler=1 in MiSTer.ini.
 RTG is available only for 68020 CPU.

+### IDE and CDROM
+By default up to 2 IDE devices are supported.
+For Secondary Master/Slave devices, you have to install either IDEFix97 (shareware, WB3.1/3.9) or AtapiMagic (freeware, WB 3.1.4/3.2).
+Removable/CD mode allows to hot swap CDs.
+Currently audio portion of CD isn't implemented (although playback commands should be accepted).

 ### MIDI
 Supported internal MiSTer emulation and external devices such as MT32-pi or generic MIDI though USER_IO.